mahymahran/kaggle-noshow-analysis/README.md

 # kaggle-noshow-analysis
-Udacity project 2: "Explore a dataset"
+Udacity Data Analyst Nanodegree Project 2: "Explore a Dataset" Analysis for the Kaggle No-show-appointments dataset.